My first computer build: Part 3 - Memory

 The final aspect of memory layout which will definitely affect the final RAM performance is the topology of the memory slots connections on the motherboard.
 This aspect is relevant for all dual-channel motherboards with four memory slots.
 As covered in the previous section, in this scenario, each two slots need to be electrically connected to one of the two channels on the memory bus.
 This can be achieved in one of two ways:

-• T-topology: In this case, the electrical traces making each channel, split midway to the memory slots.
-This results in the two slots connected to the same channel being equally distanced to the CPU (See Figure 910).
 This has the advantage of electrical signals sent from the CPU taking the exact same time to reach the two modules connected to the two slots, thus making the channel more stable by eliminating (or at least lowering) clock skew19 between the two modules.

 This topology clearly favors four memory sticks being connected.
 In the case where only two sticks are connected (one on every channel), the open-ended wire-endings on the empty branch of the topology will cause signal reflections to occur on the channel traces, thus deteriorating the signal quality on the populated branch.
 This results in a drop in the maximum frequency achievable on the channel, thus limiting the maximum attainable memory bandwidth.